bolyachevets/Hunt-the-Wumpus/README.md

 The wumpus is too heavy to be carried by bats and is covered in suckers - he can’t fall down the pit.
 Shooting an arrow that does not hit the wumpus will startle it.
 The player has a total of 5 arrows.
+An extra arrow can be found in one of the rooms.
 Running out of arrows is one of losing conditions.